Codablaze/codablaze.github.io/_posts/2024-09-26-CompTIA A+ Chapter 2 Self-Testing Questions.markdown

 What is a drawback of 2.4Ghz range?

-What month and year was 802.11g created?
+What year was 802.11g created?

 Why was 802.11g created?